Eastern Transport Plan (ETP) 2035 - FAQs

 As such it will be published in several iterations to tie in with the Local Development Plan timetables of each council.
 More information can be found on each council's website.

-Will the public have an opportunity to engage and give their response to the Eastern Transport Plan (ETP)?
+Will the public have an opportunity to engage and give their response to the ETP?

-Does the Eastern Transport Plan (ETP) link in with the Belfast Cycle Network?
+Does the ETP link in with the Belfast Cycle Network?

 In recent years, the Northern Ireland Executive has been operating on single year budgets.
-The Eastern Transport Plan (ETP) is therefore unable to secure funding through to 2035.
-Some analysis will be undertaken based on historical and predicted future funding to ensure that there is a reasonable chance of delivering the proposed schemes and measures within the plan timeframe.
+The ETP is therefore unable to secure funding through to 2035.
+Based on historical and predicted future funding, the ETP proposals strike a balance of being ambitious while also realistic to ensure that there is a reasonable chance of delivering the proposed schemes and measures within the plan timeframe.